The Ultimate Guide to Risk Modeling

 How can risk modeling be used in the credit industry?

 It’s important to highlight that risk modeling is a guide, not a prophecy.
-Datasets can contain flaws or gaps, and human error can happen at any stage..
-It’s also possible to rely too heavily on historical information — and while they do say that history repeats itself, they don’t mean it repeats itself exactly.
-That’s especially true in the presence of novel challenges, like the rise of artificial intelligence.
+Datasets can contain flaws or gaps, and human error can happen at any stage.
+It’s also possible to rely too heavily on historical information, and while they say history repeats itself, they don’t mean it repeats exactly.
+That’s especially true in the face of novel challenges, such as the rise of artificial intelligence.
 Making the best use of risk modeling tools involves not just optimizing software and data but using expert insight to interpret predictions and recommendations so that decision-making comes from a place of breadth and depth.

 Why are risk models important for banks and financial institutions?